hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## Is Hazelcast secure?

-Hazelcast supports symmetric encryption, secure sockets layer (SSL) and Java Authentication and Authorization Service (JAAS).
+Hazelcast supports symmetric encryption, secure sockets layer (SSL), and Java Authentication and Authorization Service (JAAS).
 Please see the [Security chapter](#security) for more information.

 <br></br>

 ## How can I set socket options?

-Hazelcast allows you to set some socket options such as `SO_KEEPALIVE`, `SO_SNDBUF`, `SO_RCVBUF` using Hazelcast configuration properties.
-Please see `hazelcast.socket.*` properties explained at the [Advanced Configuration Properties section](#advanced-configuration-properties).
+Hazelcast allows you to set some socket options such as `SO_KEEPALIVE`, `SO_SNDBUF`, and `SO_RCVBUF` using Hazelcast configuration properties.
+Please see `hazelcast.socket.*` properties explained in the [Advanced Configuration Properties section](#advanced-configuration-properties).

 <br></br>

 ## I periodically see client disconnections during idle time?

-In Hazelcast, socket connections are created with `SO_KEEPALIVE` option enabled by default.
+In Hazelcast, socket connections are created with the `SO_KEEPALIVE` option enabled by default.
 In most operating systems, default keep-alive time is 2 hours.
-If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that firewall's idle timeout is greater than TCP keep-alive defined in OS.
+If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that the firewall's idle timeout is greater than the TCP keep-alive defined in the OS.

 For additional information please see: